lf-lang/lf-lang.github.io/blog/2025-09-18-decentralized-consistency.md

 The `maxwait` parameter is specified at instantiation time within the main reactor.
 Right before creating the instance of the `Door` reactor for which we want to set the parameter, we use the `@maxwait` annotation that takes as input the new `maxwait` value.
 The reactions of the `Door` reactor that are triggered by remote inputs are associated with a [fault handler](/docs/writing-reactors/distributed-execution#safe-to-process-stp-violation-handling) that is invoked in the case of timing inconsistencies during input processing.
 This event will be thoroughly discussed in another blog post.

-## Automatic emergency braking use case
+## Multirate inputs: the automatic emergency braking use case
 ![AutomaticEmergencyBrakingSystem diagram](../static/img/blog/AutomaticEmergencyBrakingSystem.svg)

 Consider the above Lingua Franca implementation of an automatic emergency braking system, one of the most critical ADAS systems which modern cars are equipped with.